The Secret of the Golden FlowerStephen Farah

 - The perfect you.

-From this tension between have and want– the golden light is created.
+From this tension or paradox, the golden light is created.
 This is a precious commodity; one might say it is our very life force.
-Typically it is spent in pursuit of the want or what the Buddhists call the ten thousand things.
+Typically, it is spent in pursuit of the want or what the Buddhists call the ten thousand things.

-However the Master teaches us that when the light is held within and circulated through the microcosmic orbit and when this is done for one hundred days without fail the light crystallises and the Golden Flower is born.
+However, the Master teaches us that when the light is held within and circulated through the microcosmic orbit and when this is done for one hundred days without interruption the light crystallises and the Golden Flower is born.
+In the terms of Jungian psychology, as I came to learn, this is referred to as the Transcendent Function.

 This is the secret, this tension between have and want is not an affliction, a curse, nor should it be the cause of frustration (although it so often is).
 Rather it is this very divide that propels you into the future, a much brighter and bigger future than the one you imagine, if only you allow it to.